OptimalBits/bull/README.md

     to the job processing function in job.opts opts.delay {Number} An amount of miliseconds to wait until this job can be processed.
-Note that for accurate delays, both server and clients should have their clocks synchronized. opts.lifo {Boolean} A boolean which, if true, adds the job to the right of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job
+Note that for accurate delays, both server and clients should have their clocks synchronized. [optional] opts.attempts {Number} A number of attempts to retry if the job fails [optional] opts.backoff {Number|Object} Backoff setting for automatic retries if the job fails opts.backoff.type {String} Backoff type, which can be either `fixed` or `exponential` opts.backoff.delay {String} Backoff delay, in milliseconds opts.lifo {Boolean} A boolean which, if true, adds the job to the right of the queue instead of the left (default false) opts.timeout {Number} The number of milliseconds after which the job